Bramble: The Mountain King: Plot

-Meeting the Lyktgubbe, a magical archivist creature, Olle enters a clearing where his library manifests, and he learns the tale of the Mountain King: King Nihls' son Ulrik was ailing, so he set out on a bloody search for the cure.
+In the library of the Lyktgubbe, a magical archivist creature, Olle learns the tale of the Mountain King: King Nihls' son Ulrik was ailing, so he set out on a bloody search for the cure.
 Finding a kind witch, she gave him a magic flower that she warned to only use a piece of.
-Although the boy was healed by it, he was then killed by the servants out of vengeance towards his father's cruel campaign.
-The devastated King unleashed his fury with the full flower, turning into a mad giant and releasing the Bramble onto the world.
-The witch witnessed the King's transformation and rampage from afar and used her power to build a mountain over him and his decimated kingdom, binding him to the Bramble forever; the trolls are forced to retrieve prey for him to feed on.
+Although the boy was healed by it, he was then killed by the royal servants out of vengeance towards his father's cruel campaign.
+The devastated King unleashed his fury with the full flower, transforming into a mad giant and releasing the Bramble onto the world.
+The witch witnessed the King's rampage from afar and used her power to build a mountain over him and his decimated kingdom, binding him to the Bramble forever; the trolls are forced to retrieve prey for him to feed on.

-Entering a forest, Olle is lured by a vision of Lillemor created by the shapeshifter Skogsrå, who disguised herself as a beautiful woman to lure men from a nearby village to their deaths, drawing power from their hearts.
-Olle fights and kills Skogsrå with the light; he continues to the village destroyed by the upheaval caused by Skogsrå, later afflicted with a plague caused by the demon hag Pesta, which turned the remaining villagers into zombies.
+Olle encounters the shapeshifter Skogsrå, who disguised herself as a beautiful woman to lure men from a nearby village to their deaths, drawing power from their hearts.
+Olle fights and kills her with the light; he continues to the village destroyed by the upheaval caused by Skogsrå, later afflicted with a plague caused by the demon hag Pesta, which turned the villagers into zombies.
 Olle uses a rowboat to cross the sea to the mountain, but is confronted by Pesta herself; Olle uses the light to overcome her nightmare and banish her.

 Entering the mountain through a magic doorway, Olle finds the Mountain King's sanctum, but is too late as he witnesses Lillemor being fed to the giant.
 Olle uses the light to weaken the Bramble binding the Mountain King.
 With the Bramble weakened, King Nihls regains his senses and destroys the rooting flower of the Bramble, decimating the cursed plant.
-Olle climbs onto King Nihls' beard and falls, throwing the stone of light into the King's mouth, who collapses dead.
+Olle climbs onto King Nihls' beard but falls, managing to throw the stone of light into the King's mouth, who collapses dead.
 Olle is killed by the fall, and Lillemor uses the light to cut her way out of the King's stomach.
-The light revives Olle, and Lillemor carries him off as the castle begins to collapse; they are saved by the timely intervention of Lemus.
-The story ends with Lillemor searching for Olle at home in the night before he appears to reassure her, mirroring the beginning of the story.
+The light revives Olle, and Lillemor carries him as the castle begins to crumble; they are saved by the arrival of Lemus.
+The story ends with Lillemor searching for Olle at their home in the night before he appears to reassure her.